Create and Edit Analyses

 The following simple example model demonstrates the concept of an analysis.
 This model is available at ~hw_install/demos/mv_hv_hg/modeling/container_entities/system_analysis/door.mdl.
 The model has been arranged into a system called hatchback system, which in turn has two child systems; the door system and the damper system.
 The images below show a simplified model of a hatchback door of a car with the model MDL file shown alongside.

-One analysis to be preformed on the above model is a kinematic analysis, which is accomplished by adding a motion to the hinge joint in the door system.
+One analysis is a kinematic analysis, which is accomplished by adding a motion to the hinge joint in the door system.

 Another analysis is a dynamic analysis, which is accomplished by applying a force at the end of the door.
 These two events are exclusive.
 For example, the motion of the hinge joint is not applied when the force is applied and vice-versa.